CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates specific capabilities (analyzing RAM dumps, identifying malicious processes, injected code, network connections, etc.), names the specific tool (Volatility framework), and provides explicit trigger guidance with natural keywords.
-It uses proper third-person voice throughout and covers both the 'what' and 'when' comprehensively.
+This is an excellent skill description that clearly articulates specific capabilities (analyzing RAM dumps for malicious artifacts), names the tool and supported platforms, and provides explicit activation triggers.
+It uses proper third-person voice throughout and covers natural trigger terms comprehensively, making it easy for Claude to select this skill precisely when needed.

 DimensionReasoningScore